Account Balances

 Ledger balance

-In standard banking terminology, the "ledger balance" is the total of all transactions—credit and debit—that have officially been posted to an account.
-The ledger balance does not factor in pending transactions such as authorization holds or account holds, which means that the ledger balance can show a higher amount than what is available to spend.
+In standard banking terminology, the "ledger balance" is the total of all transactions that have officially been posted to an account.
+The ledger balance does not factor-in pending transactions such as authorization holds or account holds, which means that the ledger balance can be a higher amount than what is available to spend.
+For both debit and credit accounts, the ledger balance is the total of all debits and credits posted to the account.

-The transactions that are included in a ledger balance are provided in the Posted Transactions RDF and by Get Transaction History.
-Neither of those data sources returns pending transactions—they include only transactions that have been officially posted.
+The transactions that are included in a ledger balance are listed in the Posted Transactions RDF and in Get Transaction History responses.
+Neither of those data sources includes pending transactions—they include only transactions that have been officially posted.

 📘